Which Of The Following Are Categories Of Information Search: Complete Guide

 What Are Categories of Information Search

 When researchers and search professionals talk about "categories of information search," they're referring to the different ways people look for information online.
-It's not just about keywords or topics — it's about intent.
+Now, it's not just about keywords or topics — it's about intent.
 What is the searcher actually trying to accomplish?

 The most widely accepted framework comes from Broder's taxonomy, which divides search queries into three main categories: navigational, informational, and transactional.
 But that's just the starting point.
-Once you scratch the surface, you'll find several other useful ways to categorize how people search It's one of those things that adds up.
-Nothing fancy..
+Once you scratch the surface, you'll find several other useful ways to categorize how people search.

 Here's the thing — these categories aren't just academic.
-Even so, they directly affect what results you see.
-When you search for "Apple," are you looking for the fruit, the tech company, or a restaurant called Apple?
-Search engines make educated guesses based on context, your search history, and which category your query most likely falls into.
+Which means they directly affect what results you see.
+Now, when you search for "Apple," are you looking for the fruit, the tech company, or a restaurant called Apple?
+Search engines make educated guesses based on context, your search history, and which category your query most likely falls into Easy to understand, harder to ignore..

 The Three Core Categories